IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 ## Quorum {#quorum}

-At all synchronous live meetings of the Board, two-thirds of the Directors then in office shall constitute a quorum for the transaction of business.
+At all meetings of the Board, two-thirds of the Directors then in office shall constitute a quorum for the transaction of business.
 Unless a greater affirmative vote is expressly required for an action under applicable law, the LLC Agreement, or an applicable Board policy, the affirmative vote of two-thirds of the Directors then in office shall be an act of the Board.

 ## Board Voting {#voting}

-Board decisions may be made either by vote communicated in a synchronous live (including telephonic and video) meeting, or via an asynchronous written (including electronic) process.
+Board decisions may be made either by vote communicated in a meeting of the Board (including telephonic and video), or via an asynchronous written (including electronic) process.
 Absentee voting and voting by proxy shall not be permitted.
 If a quorum is not present at any meeting of the Board, the Directors present may adjourn the meeting from time to time, without notice other than announcement at the meeting, until a quorum is present.
 Voting thresholds for Director removal are described in {{director-removal}}.